Nick689/CustomPOS/Readme.md

 The use of spreadsheet has greatly accelerated the programming.
 However, CustomPOS is not a simple spreadsheet file, it's performance and reliability rely on the database engine running behind.

-CustomPOS's GUI has been designed to have the highest possible efficiency with maximum autotamism.
+CustomPOS's GUI has been designed to have the highest possible efficiency with maximum automatism.
 POS module is made of only one page without sub-page.
 Invoices are recorded after one popup validation only.

 CustomPOS main concepts are:
 - You can easily customize it yourself (you need to know basics about programing, networking and SQL)